zentyal/zentyal/docs/en/user/mail.rst

 .. image:: images/mail/01-general.png

-In the :menuselection:`Mail --> General --> Mail server options` section you can access the general configuration.
+In the :menuselection:`Mail --> General --> Mail server options` section you can access the general settings.
 The following settings can be configured:

 :guilabel:`Smarthost to send mail`: